futapi/fut/transfers.md

 'tradeState': 'closed'...}]
 ```

-### fut.tradeStatus(tradeId)
+### fut.tradeStatus()

-fut.tradeStatus() takes one argument (tradeId) and returns a list containing a condensed dictionary for each tradeId.
+fut.tradeStatus() takes one argument (trade_id) and returns a list containing a condensed dictionary for each tradeId.
 [The returned dictionary is linked here.](https://github.com/TrevorMcCormick/futmarket/blob/master/lookuptables.md#trade-status-dict)

 *Example*:
 ```python